pgbackrest/pgbackrest/INSTALL.md

 2. `version` file

-Contains the BackRest version that was used to create the backup.
+Contains the PgBackRest version that was used to create the backup.

 3. `base` directory